 Denver Pedestrian Accident Attorneys

 Driver negligence is the leading cause of Denver pedestrian accidents.
 Drivers owe pedestrians a duty of care to ensure an accident does not happen.
-Drivers will act recklessly, break the law and overestimate their abilities and surroundings.
-Drivers do not realize they are putting those around them in danger.
-One simple mistake from a driver can end the life of a pedestrian.
+A negligent driver will act recklessly, break the law and overestimate their abilities and surroundings.
+The Governors Highway Safety Association (GHSA) reports that pedestrian accidents are on the rise.
+In 2020, pedestrian accidents accounted for 16% of all traffic fatalities.
+Too often, drivers fail to realize they are putting those around them in danger and that one simple mistake can end the life of a pedestrian.

 Our legal team has secured compensation for many clients, including $1,130,000 for a personal injury and $750,000 for a wrongful death.
-The compensation you receive will vary since each case has obstacles and challenges, but we can advise you whether you have a case and what it might be worth.
-Call us today.
+As each case has its own obstacles and challenges, the compensation you receive will vary.
+However, we can advise you as to if you have a case and what it might be worth.
+When you work with an attorney at our elite law firm, you can be confident that we will leave no stone unturned and never leave money on the table.
+Call us today to learn how our legal services could help your claim.

 Table of Contents